awesomemotive/easy-digital-downloads/readme.txt

 * New: Added refund() method to EDD_Payment class
 * New: Added filters to enable/disable product and customer stat adjustments during refunds
-* New: Addded new hooks to EDD_Payment class that run before payment is setup
+* New: Added new hooks to EDD_Payment class that run before payment is setup
 * Tweak: Improved taxonomy labels for categories and tags
 * Tweak: Automatically flush permalinks when a 404 is detected on EDD archive pages
 * Tweak: Add proper 403 headers to REST API